 I also contribute to the MSc in Health Promotion and Health & Society and the MPhil/PhD Education and Professional Studies research training programme.

-I have been working with colleagues in developing a BSc in Sociology and Public Policy, commencing in September 2014.
 I welcome invitations from prospective PhD students interested in pursuing research in the sociology of childhood and children’s relationships.

 Davies, H. (accepted) ‘Shared parenting or shared care?: Learning from children's experiences of a post-divorce shared care arrangement’, Children and Society.